jennyreddish/seshat/docs/source/software-tools.rst

     .. tab:: Mac/Linux

         1. Python is installed on your computer by default.

-        2. Open Terminal and type the following to check the version of Python you have installed:
+        2. Open Terminal and type the following to check the version of Python you have installed and which shell you are using:

             .. code-block:: zsh

                 python --version
+                echo $SHELL

             - Note: if you are not familiar with using the command line, you can find Terminal in the Applications folder on your Mac.
 Pin it to your dock for easy access.

+            - Note: If your shell is `/bin/zsh`, instructions below will work.
+If your shell is `/bin/bash` pay attention to the alternate bash instructions.

         3. We recommend installing Homebrew, a useful package manager for macOS and Linux.